 15% of All Farmland Is Used for Conservation & Wildlife Habitat

-Total acres U.S. farmers have enrolled in certain USDA conservation programs.
-Equal to the total land area of California & New York.
+The total acres U.S. farmers have enrolled in certain USDA conservation programs is equal to the total land area of California & New York.
 This does not include millions of acres in voluntary or state-led conservation practices.

 Sustainable Soil Use & Resource Conservation Efforts Increased by 34 Million Acres